verifa/website/src/posts/automatically-package-tools-gitlab-container-registry.md

-# Automatically package tools into the GitLab Container Registry

-Stakeholders: Zach Laster
-Status: In Review
-Type: blog - tech
+---
+type: Blog

-Subtitle: How to optimize GitLab CI runtime environments using custom Docker images
+title: How to optimize GitLab CI runtime environments using custom Docker images

-Kicker: **Often when running CI/CD jobs we need to use custom built tools and applications.
+subheading: Often when running CI/CD jobs we need to use custom built tools and applications.
 While we could download the things we need each time we run a relevant job, it would be more efficient to have them already available on the images we are using.
-Fortunately, we can build our own Docker images, and we can have GitLab manage them for us.**
+Fortunately, we can build our own Docker images, and we can have GitLab manage them for us.
+authors:
+- zlaster
+tags:
+- Containers
+- Continuous Delivery
+- Continuous Integration
+- GameDev
+date: 2023-03-16
+image: "/blogs/automatically-package-tools-gitlab-container-registry/automatically-package-tools-gitlab-container-registry.png"
+featured: true

 ---
+# Automatically package tools into the GitLab Container Registry

 <script>
     import Admonition from '$lib/posts/admonition.svelte'